-We plan to submit an IND application with the FDA for ALVR108 in the second half of 2021.
+We plan to complete pre-clinical IND enabling studies for ALVR108 in the second half of 2021.

 Competition

 The biopharmaceutical industry is characterized by rapidly advancing technologies, intense competition and a strong emphasis on proprietary products.
 While we believe that our innovative and proprietary technology, the expertise of our executive and scientific team, and our access to cell therapy process development and manufacturing expertise at ElevateBio and BaseCamp provide us with competitive advantages, we face potential competition from many different sources, including pharmaceutical and biotechnology companies, academic institutions and public and private research institutions.
 VST therapies that we successfully develop and intent to commercialize may compete with existing therapies and new therapies that may become available in the future.